Two of Robert and Sally Evans' sons are Abner Evans and

 and Cleo Evans (boy on right)

-"Fine-es") Evans belongs to my Uncle Tom now.
-Tom shared the story that
+(pronounced "Fine-es") Evans belongs to my Uncle Tom now.
+Tom shared the

-Finis, who always sported a great mustache, would get up early to start the
+story that Finis, who always sported a great mustache, would get up early to

-morning fires to warm his house before getting his children up for school.
+start the morning fires to warm his house before getting his children up for

-Finis used a cane and would keep his cane between his legs when sitting so the
+school.
+Finis used a cane and would keep his cane between his legs when

 1870 Census for Jefferson Township, Independence County, Arkansas, Polk Bryan